ubc-library-rbsc/gillis-2021/pages/communications.md

 To explore more about the importance of photographs as expressed in the Gillis letters, check out the 'Photographs' tag on this exhibit's subject visualization page [link].

-{% include feature/button.html text="Click here to check out the 'Photographs' tag on this exhibit's subject visualization page" link="https://ubc-library-rbsc.github.io/gillis-2021_ohd/subjects.html?filter=Photographs" color="Secondary" %}
+{% include feature/button.html text="Click here to check out the 'Photographs' tag on this exhibit's subject visualization page" link="https://ubc-library-rbsc.github.io/gillis-2021_ohd/subjects.html?filter=Photographs" color="info" %}

 ### Letter Writing
 {% include feature/image.html objectid="https://cdn.discordapp.com/attachments/798302352737566730/874443049315479592/largerquotedraft.png" alt="Quote from Sumi Mototsune" width="75" caption="A quote from Sumi Mototsune describing her excitement when receiving letters from Joan" %}